kjx63pro/simple_todo_app_with_react_context_api_and_react_hooks/README.md

-# Simple Todo App with React Hooks
+# Simple Todo App with React (Built with Context API and React Hooks)

-This app is a very simple todo app with React.js for UI.
+This app is a very simple todo app with React.js.

-The useState is used for state management in App-level-state-managemnet.
+The Context API and useReducer are used for state management.

-## Live Demo

-Use the app online at [https://simple-todo-with-react.web.app/](https://simple-todo-with-react.web.app/)

 ## Quick Start